The Evidence behind the Symptom Checker

 Health Literacy Advisor Software

 The Care Guides are written at a 6th grade health literacy level.
 They have been tested by the latest software from Health Literacy Innovations.
-This means more consumers can understand and follow their guidance.
+This means more people can understand and follow their guidance.
 Attention to health literacy is recommended by the NIH, CDC and other national medical organizations.

 Mobile App Reviews